 Yadla is a serial entrepreneur with 20 years of strategic and operational leadership in both startups and large corporations.

-He founded three start-ups companies with a laser focus on expansion and delivering a differentiated customer success experience.
-He pointed out that the organization’s focus should be on the holistic expansion and growth of the customers.
+He founded three startup companies with a laser focus on expansion and delivering a differentiated customer success experience.
+He pointed out that the organization’s focus should be on the customers’ holistic expansion and growth.

 Delivering differentiated customer experience on the new battlefield

 Investing in customer experience and delivering value at every phase of a customer’s journey is the new battleground of differentiation.
-Put simply, differentiated customer experience drives more growth, revenue, and customer loyalty.
+Differentiated customer experience drives more growth, revenue, and customer loyalty.

 Likewise, Customer Success is in an unparalleled position to transform that (customer) relationships.
 By acting with goodwill — and providing extra value — they serve as the guardians of these vital connections.

-The economics of great experiences: value trumps product features
+The economics of extraordinary experiences: value trumps product features

-In today’s business, creating differentiated experience comes from creating value from one customer at a time.
-Generally speaking, the more ways you can bring value, the more loyal customers are to your brand and the greater the sustainable growth your business can achieve.
+In today’s business, creating a differentiated experience comes from creating value from one customer at a time.
+Generally speaking, the more ways you can bring value, the more loyal customers are to your brand, and the greater the sustainable growth your business can achieve.

 Building CS Organizations for Hypergrowth

-As organizations grow, the CS organizations need to be built with a different purpose, different goals, and different economic aspects.
-One of the interesting challenges at scale, particularly in a rapidly growing company is that the platform or software created has changed along with the customer’s expectations at play.
+As organizations grow, the CS organizations need to be built with different purposes, goals, and economic aspects.
+One of the interesting challenges at scale, particularly in a rapidly growing company, is that the platform or software created has changed along with its expectations at play.

-Yadla breaks down three growth stages (see picture below) of how organizations have to approach the dynamic changes within the business landscape.
-As we look in the market today, we see three business models that are at play across different SaaS organizations.
+Yadla breaks down three growth stages (see picture below) of how organizations have to approach the business landscape’s dynamic changes.
+As we look in the market today, we see three business models at play across different SaaS organizations.

 Yadla says each of these business models is focused on growth.
-That starts how the platform addresses business pain points, delivering the (business) value promised to customers, and keeping pace and ensuring success in the relationship.
+That starts with how the platform addresses business pain points, delivering the (business) value promised to customers, and keeping pace, and ensuring success in the relationship.

 Definition and meaning of each business model:

-1) During the startup stage: CS needs to be all about "Filling the Gap".
+1) During the startup stage: CS needs to be all about “Filling the Gap.”
 The gaps perceived by the customer about the product, market gaps.
-This means an organization at this stage ensures success in the use of the platform/product, more so where not to use it.
+This means an organization ensures success in using the platform/product, more so were not to use it.

 2) During the hyper-growth / scale-up stage: CS needs to be all about “Business Value” creation for the customer.
-This means organizations at this stage are mapping out the customer journey, tailoring conversations aligned with business goals and proactively managing it.
+It means organizations at this stage are mapping out the customer journey, tailoring conversations aligned with business goals, and proactively managing it.

-3) During the Matured stage: CS function naturally tends towards the "Sustenance" aspects.
+3) During the Matured stage: CS function naturally tends towards the “Sustenance” aspects.
 It’s about what’s best for the customer and what’s best for the company.
-At this stage, an organization has a well-rounded understanding of how to best satisfy the customer’s needs and provide that world-class customer experience.
+At this stage, an organization has a well-rounded understanding of satisfying its needs and providing a world-class customer experience.

 There are two kinds of (business) outcomes.
-The level of each success depends on (1) how the customer uses your product and (2) why customers hadn’t use your product?
-Oftentimes, Yadla says, he always wants to talk about the latter.
+Each success level depends on (1) how the customer uses your product and (2) why customers hadn’t use your product?
+Frequently, Yadla says, he always wants to talk about the latter.

 Being an entrepreneur, creating business solutions that customers would use (and advocate) is the foremost mindset a CS organization must-have in the first place.
-Remember, the customer would not be able to perceive the business solutions that are meant for their business needs without the business use cases that were made available for them.
+Remember, the customer would not perceive the business solutions meant for their business needs without the business use cases.

 Therefore your goal is to be more expansive and driven to providing business value.
-When you create CS organizations, it must start in doing what is right and align CS in the vision and mission of the organization.
+When you create CS organizations, it must start doing what is right and align CS in the organization’s vision and mission.

 Why?
-Because customer success relies on the cooperation of all teams in the organization (not just in CS).
+Because customer success relies on all teams’ cooperation (not just in CS).
 Think about Disneyland.
 What do they offer?
 A magical world or creating that wonderful and magical experience.

 The focus is on creating that unforgettable experience.
 Yet, the rides, the food, the hour spend and waiting for their time, the suspense, these are ALL parts of the journey.

-Similarly, when you talk about SaaS and its success: everything encompasses from the support, individual interaction, touchpoints, and engagement which are fundamental in creating that magical experience.
+Similarly, when you talk about SaaS and its success: everything encompasses the support, individual interaction, touchpoints, and engagement, which are fundamental in creating that magical experience.

-The key aspect: customer experience needed to be embedded and must be part of the organizational objectives.
+The critical aspect: customer experience needed to be embedded and must be part of the organizational objectives.

-Additionally, augmenting customer’s feedback into their current business pain points, allows organizations to expand their business capability and helps to make a better and informed decision.
+Additionally, augmenting customer feedback into their current business pain points allows organizations to expand their business capability and make a better-informed decision.